 Watch this video for a simple explanation of biomimetic dentistry or read on for details.

 Biomimetic means to copy or mimic nature.

 Many competing synthetic dental materials are stronger, stiffer and seemingly more beautiful, however, their use often leads to undesirable results–even catastrophic failures.
 Dentistry has had structural failures and problems related to the over-engineering of materials, mostly because we did not have the knowledge or the technology to imitate natural teeth.
-Now it is possible to rebuild teeth with materials that simulate natural teeth much more closely, and hold up better to constant chewing.
+Now it is possible for your biomimetic dentist to rebuild teeth with materials that simulate natural teeth much more closely, and hold up better to constant chewing.

-Biomimetic professionals have studied the dental scientific literature and have applied those techniques and materials.
+Biomimetic dentists have studied the dental scientific literature and have applied those techniques and materials.
 Both staff and patients can testify that teeth restored with biomimetic restorations feel and look like real teeth and they can be confident that the potential of catastrophic failure including root canals and fractures has been reduced or eliminated altogether.

 Modern adhesives and bonding techniques are the driving force of biomimetic dentistry.

 With traditional dentistry we had to destroy healthy tooth structure in order to accommodate a new restoration.
 In other words, we had to destroy in order to create.
 Now we are able to bond or glue teeth back together and even add missing parts of the tooth reliably without removing volumes of precious tooth structure.
 It has the added value of sealing the tooth from bacterial infection.
 This has mostly eliminated the need for painful and destructive crowns and root canal treatment with its associated pins, posts, slots, grooves and other non-adhesive retention features.